Tietoevry-Create/gh-actions-workshop/tasks/6/README.md

 That's all there is to it!
 You now know how to create a workflow, how to run jobs in parallel and in sequence, how to use external actions and how to use different events to trigger workflows.
 You're now ready to start creating your own workflows!

+## What's next?

+What you haven't yet learned is how to…

+- output data from a step or job
+- use environment variables
+- use caching to speed up workflows
+- use matrix builds to run the same job multiple times with different inputs
+- use artifacts to pass data between jobs
+- use the `if` keyword to conditionally run steps or jobs

+The workshop might be expanded in the future to include these topics, but for now you'll have to learn them on your own.
+I believe in you 🕊️